UCLALibrary/fester/src/main/scripts/festerize/README.md

     git clone https://github.com/UCLALibrary/fester.git
     cd fester/src/main/scripts

-Then you can install `festerize` and its dependencies:
+Then you can install `festerize` and its dependencies.

+### Installing on a Linux machine

+To install on a Linux machine, type:

     ./setup.py install --user